mabel-dev/opteryx.dev/docs/get-started/guides/postgres-and-opteryx.md

 connection_string = "postgresql+psycopg2://<user>:<password>@<server>/"
 sqlalchemy_engine = create_engine(connection_string)

-# Register as a store, so we know queries for this relations with the
+# Register as a store, so we know queries for relations with the
 # provided prefix should be directed to this database
 opteryx.register_store(
     prefix="postgres_example",  # can be any string